rust-lang/book/second-edition/src/ch18-00-patterns.md

 In this case, we want to compare `id` against the range `3...7`, but we also want to save the actual value of `id`.

+TODO: consult source code to make sure we covered all pattern syntax

 ## Summary